jackreimers/Injact/README.md

 ﻿# Injact

-Injact is a simple dependency injection container for Godot 4 written in C#.
+Injact is a simple, easy to use dependency injection container for Godot 4 written in C#.

 ## Installation
 > **Note**